 But contact center managers face their own unique challenges – such as keeping their contact centers staffed with qualified agents despite the unpopularity of contact center work, general agent dissatisfaction, and high turnover rates.

-It’s no surprise, then, that many companies are exploring the possibility of sending some (or all) of their existing agents home to take calls.
+It’s no surprise, then, that many companies are exploring the possibility of outsourcing customer service by sending some (or all) of their existing agents home to take calls.
 This trend is driven by:

 - The desire to reduce the capital expenditures (CAPEX) associated with operating a brick-and-mortar contact center

 - The need to retain top talent by better accommodating their employees’ needs

 - The growing popularity of “geo-flexible” sourcing because enterprises are realizing that the risks of offshoring their contact center often outweighs the benefits